lblue6/minimalist-porfolio/Readme.md

 * Replaced the content with your's info.

 ## TODO
-* Have to setup Gulp or Webpack for minification of script files.
+* Have to setup popper for minification of script files.
 * Make it dynamic
 * Provide feature to change the themes or colors easily.